jac18281828/istream_block_iterator/README.md

 # istream_block_iterator

-An implementation of a 'chunked' stream iterator with configurable chunk size `n`
+Although c++ is already imbued with the kitchen sink, it seems to lack a chunked character iterator for input streams.
+Thus, I present an implementation of a 'chunked' stream iterator with configurable chunk size `n`

 # Example